HackBerkeley/Growler/README.md

 # Step 2: Install Flask

+If you're on OSX, make sure you have [XCode and Xcode command line tools installed](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)

 Flask is a web framework for Python.
 It makes it really easy to write web apps.
 Let's get it installed.

 In your command line, type